williamabrwolf/neural-template-gen/project_outline.md

 ### Related Work
-To put this project in terms of related work, we want to make a semi-supervised version of [2], or a dialogue version of [1], or a language model version of [3]
+To put this project in terms of related work, we want to make a structured (optionally semi-supervised) version of [2], or a dialogue version of [1], or a language model version of [3]

 ### Model